DanielYohai/PluralsightProject0/tasks.md

 ## END MAIN PROGRAM
 ```

-Now run the `main.py` script from either your IDE or the CLI, and all the tests should pass:
+Now run the `main.py` script from either your IDE, and all the tests should pass:

 ```
 DoesObjectExist =  True